 All PRH releases for both mitigation programs were 100% otolith marked beginning with the 2008 release.
 All intra-annual releases from PRH have the same annual otolith pattern, but the pattern differs between years.
 The eyed eggs produced for the RSH program have received an otolith mark for brood years 2010 through 2016.
-Otolith marking of the RSH production was discontinued beginning with the 2017 brood due to the problematic timing of completing the thermal mark prior to shipping eyed eggs to Bonneville Hatchery for hatching and early rearing, as well as all the fish to be released from RSH are adipose clipped so they can be identified as hatchery origin without examining otoliths.
+Otolith marking of the RSH production was discontinued beginning with the 2017 brood due to the problematic timing of completing the thermal mark prior to shipping eyed eggs to Bonneville Hatchery for hatching and early rearing.
+Nearly all the smolts to be released from RSH annually are adipose clipped so they can be identified as hatchery origin without examining otoliths.